qburn93/ConvergeHub-Backend/README.md

 I also encountered problems related to allowed hosts and CORS tokens, which required a significant amount of time and effort to resolve.
 With 10 hours of tutor support, I managed to fix these issues.
 I are grateful for the help provided by Joshua, Martin, and Niclas Tanskanen, who assisted in identifying and resolving these errors.

 ## Conclusion
 This debugging guide provides an overview of some of the challenges faced during the development of ConvergeHub and the solutions that were implemented.
-It is essential to approach debugging systematically, using professional tools and techniques, and to seek help when necessary.
-By sharing our experiences, I hope to help others in their development journey and contribute to a more efficient debugging process.
+It is essential to approach debugging systematically, and to seek help when necessary.
+By sharing my experiences, I hope to help others in their development journey and contribute to a more efficient debugging process.

 ## Testing